 The geotechnical assessment report given with the tender documents provides an outline of the geotechnical status of the site based on measurements at the wastewater treatment plant site, and there shall be a need for additional investigations.

 The geotechnical assessment shall be subject to change according to the plant structures and layout in the Contractor detailed plant design.
 The survey is given only for information purpose.
 The Contractor shall conduct new soil investigations according to the locations, dimensions, foundation depths and weights of the structures in his detailed design.
 The Contractor shall be responsible to design and build the plant including soil improvement if necessary.
-The foundation, ground stability shall be complied with Section 5.4 and 5.5.
+The foundation, ground stability shall be complied with Item 5.4 and 5.5.
 If the Contractor finds it necessary for the execution of the Contract to perform more geotechnical or topographical surveys and site investigations, such costs shall be deemed to be included in the Tender.

 After the commencement of the Works, the Contractor shall update the surveys according to the general layout and hydraulic profile of the plant structures in the contractor's detailed design.